"We played an unplugged show in a Tram years ago which was amazing !" "I usually suffer during these pseudo-acoustic shows. no fun at all...More >

 How is the fast scene more specifically in Czech Republic ?

 Skulda : Generally prolific.
 Anyway, sometimes people wonder if it is true.
 Czech Republic is considered to have relatively grindcore superpowers thanks to all the Brutal Assault, Obscene Extreme, Play Fast Or Don´t festivals, but there’s not many fastcore, p/v bands playing here.
 Just lot of gore grind and grind approached more from metal side.
-Which is basically true.
 Not that there aren’t any bands here, but there aren’t many.
-But as Maro shows in the next question brighter days are ahead of us. 🙂
+But as Maro explains in the next question brighter days are ahead of us. 🙂

 Do you have bands in mind in your area we should know about that you’re not playing in ?
 Do you have any Czech bands in mind that we should listen to ?